ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

 See how we refrained from framing extensions as "options", because [options](https://pandoc.org/MANUAL.html#options) are another thing!
 They're sort of arguments to Pandoc calls.
 For instance `--mathml` is an option for rendering math to MathML.

-Some options might be hidden by the tool you use to call Pandoc, or handily renamed: for instance, the `to` argument of the `pandoc::pandoc_convert()` function is actually a Pandoc option.
+Some options might be hidden by the tool you use to call Pandoc, or handily exposed as argument: for instance, the `to` argument of the `pandoc::pandoc_convert()` function is actually a Pandoc option.

 Below, we use an option to shift heading levels by 1 which increases the heading level number therefore reduce the heading importance.